|

 masterpieces.
 His artistry has also been showcased in two DVD albums - an acclaimed solo

-recital from the 2000 Montpellier Festival in France, and a live concert
+recital from the 2000 Montpellier Festival in France (also aired on MEZZO TV), and a live concert

 recording of Beethoven's Emperor Concerto with the Bilkent Symphony Orchestra in